love2d-community/love-api/CONTRIBUTING.md

-# Contribution Guidelines
+# Contribution Guidelines :heart:

+First of all, thank you for taking the time to make a contribution and reading this!
 Please ensure your pull request adheres to the following:

 ## Information follows the official LÖVE-wiki

-For the sake of coherence the api documentation should follow the official [LÖVE-wiki](https://love2d.org/wiki).
-If there is something you want to change make sure that you edit the wiki __first__ and then submit a pull request.
+For the sake of coherence, the api documentation should follow the official [LÖVE-wiki](https://love2d.org/wiki).
+If there is something you want to change, make sure that you edit the wiki __first__ before submitting a pull request.

 ## Follow the default table layout